theoboldalex/theoboldalex.github.io/content/posts/composer_vendor_bin_101.md

 ## Putting it all together

 At this stage, make sure that you have initialised a Git repository in your package directory and committed your changes.
 This is required before we can install and test our package in another repository.
-Ok, with that done, that is about it for the package itself so lets test i it out.
+Ok, with that done, that is about it for the package itself so lets test it out.

 You can do this by creating a new project and pulling in the dev branch of your package by first specifying in your project `composer.json`